crytic/echidna/README.md

 $ echidna-test tests/solidity/basic/flags.sol
 ```

-Echidna should find a a call sequence that falsifies `echidna_sometimesfalse` and should be unable to find a falsifying input for `echidna_alwaystrue`.
+Echidna should find a call sequence that falsifies `echidna_sometimesfalse` and should be unable to find a falsifying input for `echidna_alwaystrue`.

 ### Collecting and visualizing coverage